brainworkup/neurotyp-adult/README.md

-# Neurotyp Format for Typst using Quarto
+# Neurotyp Adult Report Format for Typst using Quarto

 ## Use template